mathcoll/t6/CONTRIBUTING.md

 ## Contributing to t6
 No specific rules.
 I'm not a developer myself!
 I'd suggest first to clone and install the IoT platform on your machine.
 And then contact us : author email on the package.json file :-)

+## Any question, feedback or bug found on t6 ?
+Fill the issue form on github: https://github.com/mathcoll/t6/issues